Featured Photo Courtesy of Aaron Carley

 Most importantly, God’s intervention was on behalf of His great name.

-1 Kings 20:28 Then the man of God approached and said to the king of Israel, “This is what the Lord says: ‘Because the Arameans have said, “The Lord is a god of the mountains and not a god of the valleys,” I will hand over all this whole huge army to you.
-Then you will know that I Am the Lord.’”
+Then the man of God approached and said to the king of Israel, “This is what the Lord says: ‘Because the Arameans have said, “The Lord is a god of the mountains and not a god of the valleys,” I will hand over this whole huge army to you.
+Then you will know that I am the Lord.’”
+1 Kings 20:28 (CSB)

 Let’s pick up the story from here.
-Click the scripture to read this story.
+Read the scripture to follow this story.
 1 Kings 20

-It’s essential for God’s people to deeply root His Word in their hearts.
-If we let the Bible collect dust, we only rely on sermons, blogs, and songs from others to shape our beliefs.
-Every believer is responsible to read scripture for themselves.
+It is essential for God’s people to deeply root His Word in their hearts.
+If we let the Bible collect dust, we will only rely on sermons, blogs, and songs from others to shape our beliefs.
+Every believer is responsible for reading Scripture for themselves.

 “And you will know that I am the Lord.’”

 Our God is in fact God of the hills and the valleys.
 Not just yours and mine.
+All of them.
 He is God almighty.

 One day, even Ben-Hadad and Ahab will bow before the Lord God and confess that He alone is God.